dr-grim/beeb-utils/DDOS2ADFS/README.md

 2. `PROCcreateSubdirsAsRequired` was used to create additional subdirectories if a DDOS filename had later "." in it - but caused issues if a file also existed with out extra "." and then clashed with the folder.
 Resorted to replacing "." with "-" instead elsewhere and not using this.

 ## Work-arounds / oddities
+Any issues I encountered are covered here.

+### ADFS locking up
 Oddly, when using `*LOAD` in DDOS, then calling `*ADFS` to switch filing systems caused ADFS to lock solid - `ESCAPE` didn't work, had to use `BREAK`.
 This was circumvented by using `OPENIN` in BASIC and then `OSGBPB` to read the raw data - which has the advantage of being able to read a block of data from anywhere in the file.
 System tested with:

 ROM | Version
 -|-
-Opus DDOS |
+Opus DDOS | 1.01
-ADFS |
+ADFS | 1.50
+MOS | 3.20

+### Files too large for available memory
-`OSGBPB` enabled me to chunk large files - if the data wouldn't fit in memory, then it could be loaded and saved in multiple passes. `HIMEM` was set to be `LOMEM+&1800` - I have use way more memory than necessary due to long variable names.
+The switch to `OSGBPB` enabled me to chunk large files - if the data wouldn't fit in memory, then it could be loaded and saved in multiple passes. `HIMEM` was set to be `LOMEM+&1800`; I have use way more memory than necessary due to long variable names.
 The code should be legible also neat'n'tidy with `LOCAL` variables - but that comes with a memory overhead.
+However, this just means more files need multiple passes; given its an automated disc-to-discs process, this has little impact.